|Hi-Quality Digitally Printed & Shipped in 1 Day||Indoor/Outdoor Use up to 3 Years|

 - Dye Sublimation

-This is a popular vinyl banner printing technique used to produce huge signage, wallpapers, vehicle graphics, and vinyl banners.
+This is a popular vinyl printing technique used to produce huge signage, wallpapers, vehicle graphics and vinyl banners.
 Given its fast-drying ability and water-based formula, latex ink is used for outdoor and indoor banners.

 Screen printing involves a stenciled design to press the ink so that it flows through a mesh screen and produces the image.
 This popular printing technique is applied across various mediums, including cloth canvases, wood, glass, plastic, and metal.
 When dealing with a string of colors different stenciled designs are used.